All-Systems-Electronics/MicroPythonLessons/Lesson2/README.md

         led.value(0)
         led.value(1)
     ```

-    This creates a loop that will run forever, toggling the LED on and off.
+    - This creates a loop that will run forever, toggling the LED on and off.
+    - Because we previously stored the Pin object in a variable called led, we are able to change the value of the pin using the led variable.
 0. Try running this program.
 You should see that the LED is on, but it may not be as bright as it was before.

-    This is because it toggling on and off very quickly.
+    - This is because it toggling on and off very quickly.

-    To slow it down, we need to add some delays.
+    - To slow it down, we need to add some delays.
 0. At the top of the file add the following line to import the time module:

     ```